![]() |

 The Last Scion by Richard Reed

-This Da Vinci Code-style thriller blends fact with fiction as it pieces together the legends of Mary Magdalene fleeing Palestine after the Crucifixion for
+This Da Vinci Code-style thriller blends fact with fiction as it pieces together the legends of Mary Magdalene fleeing Palestine after the Crucifixion for what was then the Roman province of Gaul.

 Did the companion of the Lord end her days in France?
 And if so, what secrets did she take with her to her grave?

 Reed solves the riddle of the enigmatic 19th century priest of Rennes, Bérenger Saunière, who turned his church into a shrine dedicated to Mary Magdalene.
 Why did he suddenly come into such astonishing wealth?
-Was he blackmailing the Church over some earth-shattering secret?
+Was he blackmailing the Church over an earth-shattering secret?

 In a final twist to this page-turner, Reed makes a revelation that could transform the Christian church – particularly the role of women.
+See News.